 Then came the endgame.

-Among the tasks given Sutlej was that of “smasher” duty– coupled with the Royal Australian Navy destroyer HMAS Quiberon she sank several captured Japanese warship and submarines in the Inland Sea in May 1946 via naval gunfire as part of Operation Bottom.
-One batch of 17 submarines was sunk in 800 feet of water on the same day and included I-153, 154, 155, Ro-59, 62, 63 and Ha-205.
+Among the tasks given by Sutlej was that of “smasher” duty– coupled with the Royal Australian Navy destroyer HMAS Quiberon she sank several captured Japanese warships and submarines in the Inland Sea in May 1946 via naval gunfire as part of Operation Bottom.
+One batch of 17 submarines was sunk in 800 feet of water on the same day and included I-153, 154, 155, Ro-59, 62, 63, and Ha-205.

-Scenes aboard the Indian sloop HMIS Sutlej showing the views of preparations prior to the sinking of the Japanese submarine I-155, built in Kure, 1929, and which apparently was not used during the war.
+Scenes aboard the Indian sloop HMIS Sutlej show the views of preparations before the sinking of the Japanese submarine I-155, built-in Kure, 1929, and which apparently was not used during the war.
 The following scenes show the effect of 4″ shells on the sub and 20mm Oerlikon shells.
 After 238 rounds of 4″ shells and 4 depth charges, and after 4 hours of firing and closing the range from 4,000 yards to 200 yards, the sub was sunk:

 Her sailors were courteous in victory.
 According to one report: